Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter01.rst

 .. note::

-    The "officedocument" search result isn't ideal – it takes you to the IDL page for the service.
+    The "office-document" search result isn't ideal – it takes you to the IDL page for the service.
-    You need to click on the "OfficeDocument" link under the "Classes" heading to get to the actual service details.
+    You need to click on the "Office-Document" link under the "Classes" heading to get to the actual service details.

-The LibreOffice service webpages usually list properties, but sometimes refer to them as 'attributes'.
+The LibreOffice service web pages usually list properties, but sometimes refer to them as 'attributes'.
 If the service documentation doesn't describe the properties, then they're probably being managed by a separate “Supplier” interface
 (e.g. `XDocumentPropertiesSupplier`_ for OfficeDocument in :numref:`ch01fig05`).
 The supplier will include methods for accessing the properties as an `XPropertySet`_ object.

-One great feature of the LibreOffice webpages is the inheritance diagrams on each service and interface page.
+One great feature of the LibreOffice web pages is the inheritance diagrams on each service and interface page.
 Part of the diagram for the `OfficeDocument service <https://api.libreoffice.org/docs/idl/ref/servicecom_1_1sun_1_1star_1_1document_1_1OfficeDocument.html>`_ is shown in :numref:`ch01fig07`.